jdblischak/r-reproducibility-challenge/README.md

 ### 4. Make the permutation-based p-value reproducible

 When you run permutations.Rmd, do you get a p-value of 0.011.
 Why not?
 How can you improve the analysis to make the p-value reproducible?
+Are you able to obtain the same result each time you re-run the code?